awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.ParameterGroups.md

 + `innodb_change_buffering`
 + `innodb_checksum_algorithm`
 + `innodb_data_file_path`
-+ `innodb_deadlock_detect` – This parameter doesn't apply to Aurora MySQL version 1 and 2\.
++ `innodb_deadlock_detect` – This parameter doesn't apply to Aurora MySQL version 2\.
 It is available in Aurora MySQL version 3\.
 + `innodb_dedicated_server`
 + `innodb_doublewrite`
 + `innodb_flush_log_at_timeout` – This parameter doesn't apply to Aurora MySQL\.
 For more information, see [Configuring how frequently the log buffer is flushed](AuroraMySQL.BestPractices.md#AuroraMySQL.BestPractices.Flush)\.